ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your device might look like here.**\*\*

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* This device may face a lot of issue since the environment in the railways is unpredictable, especially in NYC.
+Thus, in addition to using physical sensor in the tunnel and platform, the system should also integrate the API from the NYC subway system to notify the passenger precisely when the subway is coming.

 ## Part F. Record